 High-yield checking accounts offer interest rates that range from 1% to 5% APY.
 Spectacular returns when you compare it to the average savings account interest in 2016: 0.06% APY.
 Particularly when you consider high-yield checking accounts are insured up to $250,000.

-Related article: Top 9 High-Interest Checking Accounts for 2019
+Related article: Top 9 High-Interest Checking Accounts

 High-yield checking accounts are a great option for investors who still don’t have enough to make the minimum investment in a regular mutual fund.
 It’s also a great place to deposit your emergency fund, regardless of how much money you have to invest.
 The catch is you have to meet certain requirements, such as setting up a monthly direct deposit, 10 debit card transactions, and opting for electronic monthly statements.
 This article looks into 9 of the best high-yield checking accounts of 2016.